Constraints on the axial-vector and pseudo-scalar mediated WIMP-nucleus interactions from PandaX-4T experiment

-We present the constraints on the axial-vector and pseudo-scalar mediated WIMP-nucleus interactions from the PandaX-4T experiment, using the data set corresponding to a total exposure of 0.63~tonne$\cdot$year.
-No significant signal excess is observed, and the most stringent upper limits to date on the spin-dependent WIMP-neutron scattering cross section are set at 90\% confidence level with the minimum WIMP-neutron scattering cross section of 5.8$\times 10^{-42}$\si{\cm^{2}} for WIMP mass of 40~\si{\GeV/}$c^2$.
-Exclusion limits on the axial-vector and pseudo-scalar simplified models are also derived.

-There are plenty of evidences indicating that a large amount of dark matter exists in our universe.
-However its nature is still elusive~\cite{Bertone:2004pz}.
-Weakly interacting massive particle (WIMP) is a plausible dark matter candidate which arises from super-symmetry model naturally.
-Various methods are utilized to hunt for WIMPs, including direct search, indirect search and the collider search.
-Based on the dual-phase xenon time projection chamber (TPC), the sensitivity of WIMP-nucleus interaction has been improved significantly over the past decades ~\cite{LUX2016,pandax1_full_exposure,pandax2_final,PandaX-4T-SI,XENON100_2016,XENON-SI-2018}.
+There is plenty of evidence indicating that a large amount of dark matter exists in our universe.
+However, its nature is still elusive~\cite{Bertone:2004pz}.
+Weakly interacting massive particle (WIMP) is a plausible dark matter candidate which arises naturally from many theories beyond the Standard Model of particle physics like the super-symmetry.
+Various methods are utilized to hunt for WIMPs, including direct search, indirect search, and collider search.
+Based on the dual-phase xenon time projection chamber (TPC), the sensitivity of WIMP-nucleus interaction has improved significantly over the past decades ~\cite{LUX2016,pandax1_full_exposure,pandax2_final,PandaX-4T-SI,XENON100_2016,XENON-SI-2018}.

 The PandaX-4T experiment, located at the China Jinping Underground Laboratory (CJPL)~\cite{CJPL_intro,CJPL2_intro}, is one of the largest xenon TPC experiments with 3.7-tonne of liquid xenon in the sensitive volume.
 The cylindrical TPC is covered by 24 polytetrafluoroethylene (PTFE) panels on the side and 368 Hamamatsu R11410-23 3-inch photomultiplier tubes (PMTs) on the top and bottom, with four electrodes placed inside to construct the drift and extraction electric field.
-Once an incoming energetic particle scatters off xenon nuclei or electron, prompt scintillation light ($S1$) and ionized electrons are generated, the latter then drift upward to the liquid xenon surface and produce the electroluminescence light ($S2$) in the gaseous xenon region under the electric fields.
+Once an incoming energetic particle scatters off xenon nuclei or electrons, prompt scintillation light ($S1$) and ionized electrons are generated, the latter then drift upward to the liquid xenon surface and produce the electroluminescence light ($S2$) in the gaseous xenon region under the electric fields.
 Both $S1$ and $S2$ are detected by the PMTs, from which the scattering position and deposited energy can be reconstructed.
-The ratio of $S2$ to $S1$ provides a powerful signal-background discrimination.
-More detailed description of PandaX-4T experiment can be found in Refs.~\cite{PandaX:2018wtu, P4_neutron_bkg,PandaX-4T-SI}.
+The ratio of $S2$ to $S1$ provides powerful signal-background discrimination.
+A more detailed description of the PandaX-4T experiment can be found in Refs.~\cite{PandaX:2018wtu, P4_neutron_bkg,PandaX-4T-SI}.